estaffet/QRC_entanglement_classification/README.md

-Quantum Reservoir Computing algorithm for classifying two-qubit states in separable or entangled.
+Quantum Reservoir Computing algorithm for classifying two-qubit states into separable or entangled.
 The reservoir used is an Ising lattice.